shresthashreejan/crudapp/README.md

 # SvelteCRUD

 A basic CRUD application built with [SvelteKit](https://svelte.dev/) and [PocketBase](https://pocketbase.io/).
-The Salesforce integration is a rough proof of concept, with all interactions handled on the client-side, so it's borked for any real use case.
+The Salesforce integration is a rough proof of concept.
+All interactions are handled on the client-side, so it's borked for any real use case.

 To configure the application, create a `.env` file in the root directory and add the following environment variables: